 Finding a Better Mortgage Option

-My second thought was using the credit union for getting a mortgage loan.
-I’m a fan of credit unions for some things, but in my search for a home loan, I’ve never found them to be very competitive.
-The problem is they have overly strict lending standards that they adhere to (due to their member-owned status), and that usually results in rates that aren’t on par with the best in the market.
+My next thought is using the credit union for getting a mortgage loan.
+I'm a fan of credit unions for some things, but in my search for a home loan, I've never found them to be very competitive.
+The problem is they have overly strict lending standards that they adhere to (due to their member-owned status), and that usually results in rates that aren't on par with the best in the market.
 It also usually means tougher underwriting standards that make closing difficult.
 I would recommend seeing what other lenders are out these and see if they offer better rates and fees.

 Make Sure You Know the Full Picture

 Finally, it is important that you know the full picture of your credit report.
 Maybe the student loans weren't the only thing the credit union was concerned about.
 For example, while you told me you were debt free, if you use your credit card each month and pay it in full, your credit card company may still report the balance on the closing date as your “Balance”.
 So, even if you pay no interest, the credit union may assume you're carrying a balance.
 The trick is to pay off your credit cards and only use debit cards for 6 months prior to applying for a mortgage.
 This will boost your score right before the application, which will help.

 You should also make sure that your credit report is correct.
 You can use AnnualCreditReport.com once a year to get a free copy of your credit report.
 Then just verify to make sure all the information is correct.
 If you're curious about your credit score, you can pay to view them.
 I partner with Credit Karma to allow readers to check their credit scores.

 What other tips do you have for John to get a mortgage under IBR?